 Russian Cheese Pancakes called syrniki have become our latest favorite breakfast, snack or even dessert.
 This is the first time I’ve made these and all three of us fell in love with the result.
 I was a bit suspicious at the beginning about making it right but the result was incredibly tasty.
 The yummiest pancakes I’ve ever had!
 I started to dream about the next ones right after I had the first bite when it was still warm.
 Slightly crispy on the outside and fluffy and slightly creamy on the inside.
 Oh that creaminess is definitely to die for!

-I decided to make these Russian cheese pancakes when I saw the amazing looking picture on one of my favorite instagram accounts: okurlar.
-She shares fantastic recipes including Ukranian cuisine dishes on her page.
-And I knew that Ukranian or Russian syrniki would be right up to my alley.
+I decided to make these Russian cheese pancakes when I saw an amazing looking picture on one of my favorite instagram accounts.
+I knew that Ukranian or Russian syrniki would be right up to my alley.
 I wasn’t the only one who had that feeling.
 We almost devoured all of them in seconds.

 When I googled it, I found that syrniki is mostly known as Russian pancakes although they are not very similar to regular pancakes.
-Syrniki recipe is originally made with farmers cheese or cottage cheese, but she says the cheese they use is a bit different from the ones sold at the markets here.
-She even explains how to make curd at home in that post.
-You know I love to make things from scratch, so I made my own curd following her instructions and I loved it!
+Syrniki recipe is originally made with farmers cheese or cottage cheese.
+You know I love to make things from scratch, so I made my own curd.
 It is very easy indeed.
-Just boil 1 liter milk and as it starts to boil, add 2 tablespoons (I used 3 tbsp) of plain yogurt, stir well and remove from heat.
+Just boil 1 liter milk and as it starts to boil, add 3 tablespoons of plain yogurt, stir well and remove from heat.
 Wait until milk starts to change its from, about 10-15 minutes and then strain.
 I will definitely be making this often to use in various recipes.

 I highly recommend you to make your cheese at home for this recipe.
 If you prefer store bought cheese though, and if you can’t find farmers cheese or cottage cheese, I think curd and ricotta work fine for these Russian Cheese Pancakes.